Jean7667/RBM_APP/README.md

 - Website is responsive thanks to Bootstrap and media queries applied.
 - There's a hamburger navbar on small devices.
+- Website is tested on iPhone 5s media query 320 and 540

 ##### [ Back to Top ](#table-of-contents)